 Please note, that if your general domain name in the order does not contain www (example.com) then the only possible host is MD5hash.example.com.
 If you have chosen a domain name which includes www (www.example.com), then both MD5hash.example.com and MD5hash.www.example.com could be used.

-I. (Comodo) We have uploaded the .txt file to its server 2 hours ago, but HTTP Validation is not finished yet.
+We use Comodo and have uploaded the .txt file to our server 2 hours ago, but HTTP Validation is not finished yet.
 What is the reason for the delay?

 a) The file name or contents are incorrect: